philzook58/philzook58.github.io/_posts/2021-08-14-replacing-rise4fun.md

   - z3
   - smt
   - wasm
+description: Replicating the Z3 Rise4Fun page using Webassembly / Wasm since the old one went down.
+Notes on how to do it and pushing for compiling to the web.
 ---

 Rise4Fun was a very cool demo page for projects at Microsoft Research.
 I think it was fantastic.
 But it may have finally [died](https://github.com/Z3Prover/z3/discussions/5473)